kerberos-io/documentation/72_machinery/84_Outputs/4_webhook.md

 	<ios>
 		<Webhook>
 			<url type="text">http://kerberos.web/api/v1/webhook</url>
+			<throttler type="number">0</throttler>
 		</Webhook>
 	</ios>

 ### Url

 This is the URL, to which Kerberos.io will send a JSON object (as a POST request).

+### Throttler

+Control the number of executions by setting a throttling value.
+E.g. if you set throttling to 5, the Webhook will only be triggered once in 5 seconds, nevertheless more detections occurred.

 ## Output